Ghana: Former President Jerry John Rawlings dies | DW | 12.11.2020

 From 1981 to 1993, Rawlings ruled as chairman of a joint military-civilian government.
 In 1992 he was elected president under a new constitution, fully assuming the role the following year.

+Despite the military takeovers, Rawlings oversaw Ghana's transition to multi-party democracy and is often viewed as the man behind one of Africa's most democratic nations.

-He served two terms and was succeeded by John Kufour in 2001.
+He served two terms before being succeeded by John Kufour in 2001.

 jsi/msh (Reuters, AFP)